FirelightWP/easy-fancybox/readme.txt

 = Plugin conflicts =

+- **Outbound links or Downloads tracking** in some of the stats plugins can interfere with FancyBox.
+- **Better WP Security** randomly changes version numbers in linked file URLs, breaking the FancyBox stylesheet.
+Disable the option "Display random version number to all non-administrative users" in the Better WP Security settings.
 - By default **Google Analytics for WordPress** converts links like `href="#anyID"` to `href="http://yoursite.url/page/#anyID"`, disabling inline content shown in FancyBox.
+- **Wordpress Firewall 2** blocks access to image files needed for porper display of the FancyBox overlay in older IE and other non-css3 browsers.
-- A conflict with the **WordPress Amazon Associate** plugin as been reported.
-A script provided by Amazon and the FancyBox script are incompatible.
+- **WordPress Amazon Associate**: A script provided by Amazon and the FancyBox script are incompatible.
 Disabling _Product Preview_ in the **WP - Amazon > Settings** page should work around the issue.
-- There is a conflict between the **WP Slimstat** plugin and the Easy FancyBox script for YouTube url conversion.
+- **WP Slimstat** plugin interferes with the Easy FancyBox script for YouTube url conversion.
 When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
 Adding a `class="noslimstat"` to the link is reported to work around the issue.
 - When using **WP-Minify**, the javascript files like `fancybox/jquery.fancybox-X.X.X.pack.js` and others need to be excluded from minification.
+- When using **W3 Total Cache**, minification needs to be switched off.
+You can try to run **WP-Minify** alongside W3TC to be able to exclude fancybox files (as suggested above) ans still have page speed benefit from minification.

 = Theme conflicts =